Gibson-Hougland/AIPixelConverter/README.md

 4. **Process Image**: Click "Process Image" to convert the image to pixel art
    - The application reads the color from the center of each grid cell
    - Creates a new image where each grid cell becomes a single pixel
-   - Scales the result back to the original size
+   - The output resolution is based on your pixel size selection (much smaller than original)

 5. **Save Result**: Click "Save Result" to save the pixel art image